marcopsb/redpanda/docs/site/docs/deploy-self-hosted/production-deployment.md

 ### Step 2: Set Redpanda production mode

-By default Redpanda is installed in **Development** mode, to we next need to set Redpanda to run in **Production** mode.
-This is done with:
+By default Redpanda is installed in **development** mode, which turns off hardware optimization.
+To enable hardware optimization, set Redpanda to run in **production** mode:

 ```
 sudo rpk redpanda mode production